-- O Risk Assessment Health and safety checks are undertaken prior to establishing work experience placements - O Employers and providers are aware of and are carrying out their responsibilities in relation to Safeguarding and the protection of Children and Adults at Risk, ensuring that providers have appropriate policies and procedures in place which are followed by all staff - O Staff, volunteers, employers and work placement providers are aware of the action to be taken and by whom, should a safeguarding issue be raised before, during or after the placement. - O Staff are appropriately trained to carry out the health and safety work placement audit.
+- Risk Assessment Health and safety checks are undertaken prior to establishing work experience placements or before taking students out on educational trips or visits - Employers and providers are aware of and are carrying out their responsibilities in relation to Safeguarding and the protection of Children and Adults at Risk, ensuring that providers have appropriate policies and procedures in place which are followed by all staff - Staff, volunteers, employers and work placement providers are aware of the action to be taken and by whom, should a safeguarding issue be raised before, during or after the placement. - Staff are appropriately trained to carry out the health and safety work placement audit.